00sapo/Essentia.jl/Readme.md

 * The package cannot be pre-compiled.
 As such, it is compiled at the first import in your code.
+* Cannot automatically compile the module because of the linking problem; as consequence, cannot use github actions or CI systems

 # TODO